F5Networks/f5-telemetry-streaming/docs/userguide/installation.rst

 Downloading and installing the Telemetry Streaming package
 ----------------------------------------------------------
-The Telemetry package is an RPM file you download, and then upload to the BIG-IP system using the iControl/iApp LX framework.
+The Telemetry Streaming package is an RPM file you download, and then upload to the BIG-IP system using the iControl/iApp LX framework.
 Alternatively, you can see our :doc:`quick-start`.

 Downloading the RPM file
 ~~~~~~~~~~~~~~~~~~~~~~~~
 The first task is to download the latest RPM file.
 Go to the |github|, and download the latest (highest numbered) RPM file.

-Uploading and installing the Telemetry file on the BIG-IP
+Uploading and installing the Telemetry Streaming file on the BIG-IP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After you download the RPM, you must upload and then install it on your BIG-IP system.
 You can use the BIG-IP Configuration utility or cURL (you can alternatively use SCP to upload the file to **/var/config/rest/downloads**, but you would still have to use cURL command to install the package).
 Use only one of the following procedures.

 .. _installgui-ref:

-Installing Telemetry Services using the BIG-IP Configuration utility
+Installing Telemetry Streaming using the BIG-IP Configuration utility
 ````````````````````````````````````````````````````````````````````

 From the Configuration utility:

 1. Before you can use the Configuration utility, you must enable the framework using the BIG-IP command line.
 From the CLI, type the following command:  ``touch /var/config/rest/iapps/enable``.
-You only need to run this command once (per BIG-IP system).
+You only need to run this command once (per BIG-IP system).*note about version 13.0 and 13.1*
 2. Click **iApps > Package Management LX**.
-Your Telemetry Services version number may be different than the one shown in the following example.
+Your Telemetry Streaming version number may be different than the one shown in the following example.

    .. image:: /images/install1.png